AnyDSL/popl25/README.md

 In case the 16GiB requested memory by the VM are too much, you can reduce it down to 6GiB, but then the last step of the PyTorch evaluation will fail.

+Once in the VM, open a terminal, navigate to `~/popl25`.
+For initial setup run `cd vm && bash setup-env.sh && source env/bin/activate && cd ..`.
+We will have this done already for the final version.

 ## Kick The Tires
 For the initial kick-the-tires phase, please just run the `./evaluate.sh` script in the `~/popl25` folder and see that everything completes correctly.
 This means that you have the following files in `~/popl25/output`: